maxludden/supergene-v2/books/book01/md/chapter-0018.md

 There was no one guarding the gate anymore: they had searched for Dollar for so long and found nothing, so they had to give up.

-Dollarcidentally, Han Sen ran into Han Hao and his friends again.
+Dollar accidentally, Han Sen ran into Han Hao and his friends again.

 "Nice to see you again, Ass Freak!
 You have a full bag with you.
 How many mutant creatures did you hunt?"
 A young man ridiculed him.